 '''

-$ docker run -v $(pwd)/authdata.json:/usr/src/app/conf/authdata.json -p 8000:8000 -d
+\ docker run -v \ (pwd)/authdata.json:/usr/src/app/conf/authdata.json -p 8000:8000 -d \ scality/cloudserver

-scality/s3server

 '''

-5.2.3 Specifying your own host name
+5.2.3 Specifying a Host Name

-To specify a host name (e.g. s3.domain.name), you can provide your own config.json using Docker Volume.
+To specify a host name (for example, s3.domain.name), provide your own config.json file using Docker volumes.

-First add a new key-value pair in the restEndpoints section of your config.json.
-The key in the key-value pair should be the host name you would like to add and the value is the default location\constraint for this endpoint.
+First, add a new key-value pair to the restEndpoints section of your config.json.
+Make the key the host name you want, and the value the default location_constraint for this endpoint.

-For example, s3.example.com is mapped to us-east-1 which is one of the location\constraints listed in your locationConfig.json file here.
+For example, s3.example.com is mapped to us-east-1 which is one of the location_constraints listed in your locationConfig.json file here.